Adam Buksa: Lens

-On 7 June 2022, New England Revolution announced that Buksa would be leaving the club and would be transferring to Ligue 1 club Lens for a reported transfer fee of $10 million.
+On 7 June 2022, the New England Revolution announced that Buksa would be leaving the club and transferring to Ligue 1 club Lens for a reported transfer fee of $10 million.
 He joined Lens on 10 July 2022.
 He made his first appearance in Ligue 1 on 9 September 2022 against Troyes.

+Loan to Antalyaspor

+On 18 July 2023, Buksa was sent on a season-long loan, with an option to buy, to Turkish club Antalyaspor, joining his compatriot Jakub Kałuziński.
+He ended the season with 16 goals in 33 Süper Lig appearances, and was Antalyaspor's top goalscorer in all competitions across the 2023–24 campaign.
+On 25 May 2024, a day after playing his final game for the club, Buksa announced on Instagram that he would leave Antalyaspor upon the expiry of his loan.

+Midtjylland

+On 11 July 2024, Buksa moved to Danish defending champions Midtjylland on a four-year deal, for a reported fee of €4.5 million.
+He scored on his debut, in a 1–1 league draw against Aarhus on 19 July.

+Udinese

+On 26 August 2025, Buksa joined Italian Serie A club Udinese on a four-year contract, for a fee estimated to be approximately €5 million.

 International career

-Buksa received first call-up to the Poland national team by then-manager Jerzy Brzęczek in a friendly against the Czech Republic on 15 November 2018, but was unused in Poland's 1–0 defeat.
-He was also an unused reserve in Poland's 1–1 away draw to Portugal in the 2018–19 UEFA Nations League A, where Poland finished bottom but later spared from relegation due to UEFA's revising the format.
+Buksa received his first call-up to the Poland national team by then-manager Jerzy Brzęczek in a friendly match against the Czech Republic on 15 November 2018, but was unused in Poland's 1–0 defeat.
+He was also an unused substitute in Poland's 1–1 away draw against Portugal in the 2018–19 UEFA Nations League A, where Poland finished bottom but was later spared from relegation due to UEFA's format revision.

-After three years hiatus, Buksa finally made his debut for the national team against Albania as a starter in the 2022 FIFA World Cup qualification, he also contributed one goal in the match where Poland achieved a 4–1 home win over the Balkan opponents.

-On just his second appearance with the national team, Buksa completed his first-ever hat trick as Poland went on to win against San Marino 7–1.
+After a three-year hiatus, Buksa finally started on his debut against Albania in the 2022 FIFA World Cup qualification on 2 September 2021, contributing one goal in the match where Poland also achieved a 4–1 home victory.
+The same year, on 6 September, in his second match with the national team, he completed his first-ever hat-trick as Poland went on to win against San Marino 7–1.

+Buksa was selected for his first international tournament on 7 June 2024, making Poland's final squad for UEFA Euro 2024 in Germany.
+In Poland's opening match of the tournament against the Netherlands on 16 June, he scored off a corner kick in the 16th minute to give Poland an early lead, before they fell to goals from Cody Gakpo and Wout Weghorst, losing the game 1–2.